itmammoth/rails_sortable/README.md

 ## Usage

-RailsSortable requires specific column which is named "sort" on ActiveRecord Model for own implementation.
+RailsSortable requires specific column on ActiveRecord Model for own implementation.

 For instance, the following migration indicates the case that you are attemtting to make Item model sortable.